Agraw-Mindaye/am3525-CS388-001/Lab3/README.md

 **NY Times Bestselling Books** is an app designed to display the current bestselling books based on NY Times data.

-Time spent: **X** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->
+Time spent: **4** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->

 ## Application Features